grpc/grpc.io/content/en/docs/guides/service-config.md

 #### Programatically

 The gRPC client API provides a way to specify a service config in JSON format.
-This is used to provide default values for settings that the name resolver might not provide values for.
+This is used to provide a default service config that will be used in situation where the name resolver does not provide a service config.
 It can also be useful in some testing situations.

 ### Example Service Config

 The below example does the following:

 - Enables the `round_robin` load balancing policy.
-- Sets a default call timeout of 0.1s that applies to all methods in all services.
+- Sets a default call timeout of 1s that applies to all methods in all services.
-- Overides that timeout to be 1s for the `bar` method in the `foo` service as well as all the methods in the `baz` service.
+- Overides that timeout to be 2s for the `bar` method in the `foo` service as well as all the methods in the `baz` service.